Dendisreya/M3_Group50/Remote_Keyless_Entry(RKE)/1_Requirements/Readme.md

 # 4W's and 1'H
 ## Who
-* Auto mobile industry
+* Auto mobile industries
-* Car or other vechiles
+* Cars  or other vechiles
 * In some home automation and security systems.

 ## What